 d) Responding to Change over Following a Plan

-b) Welcome Change
+b) Welcome changing requirements

-j) Simplicity
+j) Simplicity is key

-Q14) What do you mean by Spike and Zero Sprint in Agile?
+Q14) What do you Mean by Spike and Zero Sprint in Agile?

 Zero Sprint– In Agile development, the first Sprint's setup phase is zero Sprints.
 Before beginning the project, various tasks that must be completed.
 These tasks are referred to as the "Zero Sprint" and include creating the development environment and backlogs, among other things.